Generic Name: doxycycline (DOX i SYE kleen)

 Avoid exposure to sunlight or tanning beds.
 Doxycycline can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, stop taking this medicine and call your doctor.
+If you have diarrhea that is watery or bloody call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.

 Doxycycline side effects